-Table 13 and Table 14 set out the current view of the incremental investments that we need to make as part of this mid-period Non-Operational IT Capex Re-Opener.
+Table 14 and Table 15 set out the current view of the incremental investments that we need to make as part of this mid-period Non-Operational IT Capex Re-Opener.
 More detail of the five investments in January 2023 can be found in each of the respective Project Definition and Investment Justification Papers that are contained within Appendix 1.
-The confirmed set of investments and the associated Project Definition and Investment Justification Papers for Summer 2023 will be submitted in Appendix 2 in the future.
+The confirmed set of investments and the associated Project Definition and Investment Justification Papers for Summer 2023 is contained within Appendix 2.